djtersteegc/OpenFlops-Ferguson/README.md

 ### Usage

-If you have v1.0 board, you will need to add a bodge wire to pull 5V power from the resistor network to either pin 4, 6, or 8 (or all three) since the FlashFloppy board is powered directly from normally unused pins on the Ferguson's floppy port.
+If you have v1.0 repoduction board (or original), you will need to add a bodge wire to pull 5V power from the resistor network to either pin 4, 6, or 8 (or all three) since the FlashFloppy board is powered directly from normally unused pins on the Ferguson's floppy port.

 ![power-rework-v1.0](docs/power-rework-v1.0.png)